-How we set our fees:
+How we set our fees: (From September 2024)

-The fees for our main programme which is mainly funded by students taking tuition fee loans have been set in accordance to our registration category for Office for Students.
+The fees for our main courses, which are mainly funded by students taking tuition fee loans from the Student Loans Company, have been set in accordance with our registration category for Office for Students.

-Our registration category is Approved; therefore we do not charge more than £6000.
+Our registration category is Approved; therefore, we do not charge more than £6000.